- No comments found

 Companies must know how to distinguish between these two roles and the areas where a data scientist and a data analyst can add value.

 Data science is a multidisciplinary field focused on finding actionable insights from large sets of raw and structured data.
+You can take a course data science course to improve your knowledge.
 The field primarily fixates on unearthing answers to the things we don’t know we don’t know.
+Data scientists can predict things.
 Data science experts use several different techniques to obtain answers, incorporating computer science, predictive analytics, statistics, and machine learning to parse through massive datasets in an effort to establish solutions to problems that haven’t been thought of yet.

 Data analytics focuses on processing and performing statistical analysis of existing datasets.
 Analysts concentrate on creating methods to capture, process, and organize data to uncover actionable insights for current problems, and establishing the best way to present this data.
 More simply, the field of data and analytics is directed toward solving problems for questions we know we don’t know the answers to.
 More importantly, it’s based on producing results that can lead to immediate improvements.